splunk/splunk-sdk-csharp/README.md

 #### Visual Studio

-The Splunk SDK for C# supports development in Microsoft Visual Studio.
+The Splunk SDK for C# supports development in Microsoft Visual Studio 2012.
 The minimum supported version of the .NET Framework is version 4.0.
 Visual Studio downloads are available on the
 [Visual Studio Downloads webpage](http://www.microsoft.com/visualstudio/downloads).